pschmeichel2/classic_models_frontend_vue/doc/HowtoPublishOnAWS.md

 1. Access the [Elastic Beanstalk Console](https://console.aws.amazon.com/elasticbeanstalk/home) in your preferred region.
 For example, select "Frankfurt" as your region from the drop-down menu in the upper right corner.
 2. Note that selecting the region may cause the AWS Web frontend to return to the main screen.
 If this happens, reselect "Elastic Beanstalk Console" from the drop-down menu in the upper left corner.

+## Enable the frontend to access the backend
+* Use environment variables to configure the URL of the backend.
+   * Alter the Javascript to use the variables.
+   * Set the variables from the eb console.
 ## Prepare the distributable
 ### Execute the production build
 * Prepare the distributable files that you will upload to the server: